-PBH 230 INTRODUCTION TO PUBLIC HEALTH
+PBH 230 INTRODUCTION TO PUBLIC HEALTH CREDITS: 4

 This course introduces the basic principles of public health.
-The context of scope of public health are covered including history, philosophy, essential services, ethics, and application to current events.
-Public health is explored from an historical and modern perspective.
+The context and scope of public health are covered including history, philosophy, essential services, ethics, and application to current events.
+Public health is explored from both historical and modern perspectives.
 Some of the topics covered include social justice, health disparities, vulnerable populations and the role of governments in health care.
 Offered fall.
 Prerequisite or Co-requisite: HEA 100

-PBH 232 MENTAL HEALTH SYSTEMS
+PBH 232 MENTAL HEALTH SYSTEMS CREDITS: 2